Lew Wallace: Writing career

 Wallace confessed in his autobiography that he took up writing as a diversion from studying law.
 Although he wrote several books, Wallace is best known for his historical adventure story, Ben-Hur: A Tale of the Christ (1880), which established his fame as an author.

-In 1843, Wallace began writing his first novel, The Fair God, but it was not published until 1873.
+In 1843, Wallace began writing his first novel, The Fair God; or, the Last of the 'Tzins, but it was not published until 1873.
 The popular historical novel, with Cortez's conquest of Mexico as its central theme, was based on William H. Prescott's History of the Conquest of Mexico.
 Wallace's book sold seven thousand copies in its first year.
 Its sales continued to rise after Wallace's reputation as an author was established with the publication of subsequent novels.

 Wallace wrote the manuscript for Ben-Hur, his second and best-known novel, during his spare time at Crawfordsville, and completed it in Santa Fe, while serving as the territorial governor of New Mexico.
 Ben-Hur, an adventure story of revenge and redemption, is told from the perspective of a Jewish nobleman named Judah Ben-Hur.
 Because Wallace had not been to the Holy Land before writing the book, he began research to familiarize himself with the area's geography and its history at the Library of Congress in Washington, D.C., in 1873.
 Harper and Brothers published the book on November 12, 1880.